sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 [0, pi]
 ```

+SymPy tries to return just enough solutions so that all (infinitely many) solutions can generated
+from the returned solutions by adding integer multiples of the periodicity of the equation, here $2\pi$.

 ### Restricting the domain of solutions using {func}`~.solveset`

-By default, SymPy will return solutions in the complex domain, which also includes purely real and imaginary values.
+By default, SymPy will return solutions in the complex domain, which also includes purely real and
+imaginary values.
 Here, the first two solutions are real, and the last two are imaginary:

 ```py
 >>> from sympy import S, solveset